-Maintenance of all existing service-related Recommendations
+1) Maintenance of all existing service-related Recommendations

-Rationale: This project reviews and revises, where and when appropriate, the existing service-related ITU-T Recommendations, including international telephone, international telecommunication charge card, international freephone, international premium rate, international shared cost services, ISDN, UPT, and mobility services, e.g. E.105, E.106, E.116, and F.110, F.111, F.115, F.116, F.85x.
+This task reviews and revises, where and when appropriate, the existing service-related ITU-T Recommendations, including international telephone, international telecommunication charge card, international freephone, international premium rate, international shared cost services, ISDN, UPT, and mobility services, e.g., ITU-T E.105, E.106, E.116, and F.110, F.111, F.115, F.116, F.85x.

-Ongoing

-Service and operational aspects of numbering and related service definition issues
+2) Service and operational aspects of numbering and related service definition issues

-Rationale: It is important to ensure that users of various voice-based and non-voice-based services, particularly on the PSTN, ISDN and mobile networks, can communicate with other users on other networks including IP based networks.
+It is important to ensure that users of various voice-based and non-voice-based services, particularly on the PSTN, ISDN and mobile networks, can communicate with other users on future telecommunication/ICT architectures, capabilities, technologies, applications and services including, but not limited to, current and future IP based networks.

-Changes in the provision of telecommunication services, including aspects of international roaming across both terrestrial and satellite based mobile networks may give rise to the need for new service requirements and definitions for numbering naming and addressing resources.
+Changes in the provision of telecommunication services, including aspects of international roaming across both terrestrial and satellite based architectures, capabilities, technologies, applications and services may give rise to the need for future service requirements and definitions for numbering, naming, addressing and identification resources.